 In SCD, there are two approved products indicated to treat acute complications, such as painful crises, hydroxyurea (DROXIA® or SIKLOS®, as well as other generic forms) and ENDARI®, an amino acid l-glutamine.
-We are aware of the following companies engaged in the clinical development of products for the chronic treatment of SCD: Novartis, which is developing crizanlizumab (Phase 2/3), an IV-infusion anti-P-selectin monoclonal antibody; Global Blood Therapeutics, which is developing voxelotor (Phase 3), a hemoglobin modulator; AstraZeneca, which is developing ticagrelor (Phase 3), a P2Y12 platelet inhibitor in pediatric and adolescent patients; Micelle BioPharma, which is developing Altemia (Phase 3), a mixture of fatty acids; Novartis, which is developing ILARIS® (canakinumab) (Phase 2), a fully human monoclonal anti-human interleukin-1b antibody; Imara, which is developing IMR-687 (Phase 2), a phosphodiesterase-9 inhibitor, or PDE9i; and Pfizer, which is developing PF-04447943 (Phase 1/2), a PDE9i.
-We are also aware of the following companies engaged in the clinical development of products for acute treatments in SCD: Pfizer, which is developing rivipansel (Phase 3), a pan-selectin inhibitor; Prolong Pharmaceuticals, which is developing Sanguinate (Phase 2), a PEGylated hemoglobin; and Modus Therapeutics, which is developing sevuparin (Phase 2), a cell adhesion molecule inhibitor.
+We are aware of the following companies engaged in the clinical development of products for the chronic treatment of SCD: Novartis, which is developing crizanlizumab (Phase 3), an IV-infusion anti-P-selectin monoclonal antibody, and ILARIS® (canakinumab) (Phase 2), a fully human monoclonal anti-human interleukin-1b antibody; Global Blood Therapeutics, Inc., which is developing voxelotor (Phase 3), a hemoglobin modulator; AstraZeneca plc, which is developing ticagrelor (Phase 3), a P2Y12 platelet inhibitor in pediatric and adolescent patients; Micelle BioPharma, Inc., which is developing SC411 (Phase 3), a mixture of fatty acids; Imara, Inc., which is developing IMR-687 (Phase 2), a phosphodiesterase-9 inhibitor, or PDE9i; and Pfizer Inc., which is developing PF-04447943 (Phase 1/2), a PDE9i.
+We are also aware of the following companies engaged in the clinical development of products for acute treatments in SCD: Pfizer Inc., which is developing rivipansel (Phase 3), a pan-selectin inhibitor; Prolong Pharmaceuticals, LLC which is developing Sanguinate (Phase 2), a PEGylated hemoglobin; and Modus Therapeutics AB, which is developing sevuparin (Phase 2), a cell adhesion molecule inhibitor.
 We may also face competition from one-time treatments such as HSCT, gene editing and gene therapy.
-We are aware of the following companies engaged in the clinical development of one-time treatments: bluebird bio is currently conducting a Phase 2 study with their product, LentiGlobin®, for patients with severe SCD; and CRISPR Therapeutics/Vertex Pharmaceuticals is conducting a Phase 1/2 study with their product, CTX-001.
+We are aware of the following companies engaged in the clinical development of one-time treatments: bluebird bio, Inc. is currently conducting a Phase 1/2 study with their product, LentiGlobin®, for patients with severe SCD; and CRISPR Therapeutics AG/Vertex Pharmaceuticals, Inc. is conducting a Phase 1/2 study with their product, CTX-001; and Bioverativ/Sangamo is conducting a Phase 1/2 study with their product, CTX-001; and Bioverativ/Sangamo is conducting a Phase 1/2 study with their product, DIVV-003.
+There are several othe